-Note: To arrange the TI-SmartView[TM] windows so that both the calculator and the screen capture window are displayed, maximize the TI-SmartViewTM window, click to close the keypress history, and then, if necessary, position the screen capture window so that both the calculator window and the screen capture window are viewable together.
+- You can complete this activity using either calculator model.
+You use the data feature on the calculators for the first part of the activity and use the table feature on the TI-30XS MultiView[TM] calculator and the Home screen on the TI-34 MultiView[TM] calculator to end the activity. - To arrange the TI-SmartView[TM] windows so that both the calculator and the Screen Capture window are displayed, maximize the TI-SmartViewTM window, click to close the keypress history, and then, if necessary, position the Screen Capture window so that both the calculator window and the Screen Capture window are viewable together.

-1. Define a mathematical pattern in L1 and L2.
+1. Set up a pattern in L1 and L2.

-- 2. Ask the students to guess the function. - 3.
-Enter a student's guess in the f(x) editor.
+2. Ask the students to guess the function.

+3. For the TI-30XS MultiViewTM calculator, enter a student's guess in the table editor.